-The village of Hammondsport was first organized November 22, 1856, but the 1st Hook and Ladder Company were organized around 1839 with one engine and 20 interested members.
+The village of Hammondsport was first organized November 22, 1856, but the 1st Hook and Ladder Company was organized in 1839 with one engine and 20 interested members.

 In 1871 a village charter was granted, and the Hook and Ladder had its 1st meeting of election of officers with 25 new members added.

 In 1885, the Citizen's Hose Company was organized with 40 members.
-During these times drills were rare and the "Hooks" we're more popular for their receptions and balls.
+During these times drills were rare and the Hook & Ladder "Hooks" was more popular than the Hose Co. for their receptions and balls.

 Other small fire companies started and disbanded throughout the years, with up to 4 fire companies to protect the village at one time.

-In 1947, the old village jail (built in 1911) was next door to the Scout House renovated to the Firehouse, holding one fire truck and upstairs meeting rooms.
-In 1954, a Hammondsport bay addition was built.
-In 1950, Hammondsport became part of the Country Mutual Aid System and the Hook and Ladder disbanded to leave all members a part of the Citizens Hose.
+In 1947, the old village jail (built in 1911) next door to the Scout House was renovated into a Firestation, holding one fire truck and upstairs meeting rooms.
+In 1954, an addition was built.
+In 1950, Hammondsport became part of the Steuben County Mutual Aid System and the Hook and Ladder disbanded to leave all members as a part of the Citizens Hose.

 In 1981 a new fire station was built on Rt.
 54 with the Citizens Hose donating $50,000 toward the purchase of the land.
 This included 86 acres through monies raised from 15 years of carnivals.
 The new fire station includes 5 front bays, 3 back bays, a reception room with kitchen, social room, television room, commissioners room, chiefs office, secretary/treasurer's office, control room and maintenance room.